Bikeman868/NPL/docs/LANGUAGE.md

 }
 ```

-In this example, if `Pipe1` receives `Message1` then it will route it to `Process1` before anything that is already in the message's routing list.
-During the processing of this message, if `Process1` emits `Message2` then it will be routed to `Process2`, but if any other process emits `Message2` then it will be routed to `Process3`.
-This is as deep as you should go with your capture hierarchy, if you have a more complex scenario, the break up your routing into multiple pipes.
+In this example, if `pipe1` receives `Message1` then it will route it to `process1` before anything that is already in the message's routing list.
+During the processing of this message, if `process1` emits `Message2` then it will be routed to `process2`, but if any other process emits `Message2` then it will be routed to `process3`.
+This is as deep as you should go with your capture hierarchy, if you have a more complex scenario, the break up your routing into multiple pipes otherwise it becomes
+too difficult to debug.

 <a name="logic"></a>
 # Logic

 A lot of programming language handbooks start by explaining how to write loops, variables and conditional
 statements, but I left this part for the end.
 This is because I am assuming that you already used at least
-1 other programming language bfore, and already know how these things work.
+1 other programming language before, and already know how these things work.
 This is not a distinctive or
 unusual aspect of NPL.

 The only other thing I need to tell you is that NPL is very similar to JavaScript, supports most of the